NewOO1/BookTrackerInterface/README.md

 # BookTrackerInterface

-This is a C# Winform app that manages data going into my BookTracker database.
-As well as has a build out of tools I can use against the data in the database.
+This is a C# Winform app that manages data going into my BookTracker database as well as has a set of tools I can use against the data in the database.

 Curent Toolset Includes: